 - Lesson 10: Slavery: Uncle Tom's Cabin by Harriet Beecher Stowe

 - Lesson 11: Slavery: African-American Writings by Douglass and Jacobs

 - Lesson 12: The Adventures of Huckleberry Finn by Mark Twain

 - Lesson 13: The Red Badge of Courage by Stephen Crane

-To receive credit for ENGL 344, you must complete a summary assignment, a critical response assignment, two essays, and a final exam.
+To receive credit for ENGL 344, you must achieve a composite course grade of at least “D” (50 percent), you must complete a summary assignment, a critical response assignment, two essays, and a final exam.
 You must achieve a grade of at least 50% on each of these credit requirements.
 All assignments are required in order to pass the course.
 The weighting of the course assignments is as follows: